Mansi1975/Websocktes_MapitAI/README.md

 3. Enter messages to see real-time communication
 4. Monitor connection handling and performance metrics

+### Cloning
+Clone the repos seperately and kindly run via locust Obtained results report a span users: 20, soan: 5.
+Can be found as Websockets_mult -- distributed
+                FASTAPI_wbst

 ## Performance Testing

 Load testing performed using Locust framework to simulate concurrent users and measure: